We asked some travel bloggers about their best camping stories and this is what they said:

 Picture me, leading a group of tiny scouts on their first outdoor adventure through the woods, like little ducklings following my every move.
-As we begin our hike, I turn around to warn my entourage to be very careful where they step so they don’t fall and get hurt.
+As we begin our hike, I turn around to warn my entourage to double-check that they have all of their equipment ready, their water canteens, their little beginner survival knives, and to be very careful where they step so they don’t fall and get hurt.
 Before I can even finish the sentence, my foot catches a huge tree root and find myself hurtling through space toward the forest floor.
 I literally had a mouthful of dirt and a skinned elbow.

 Camping with the Macaws

 You could tramp through the steamy jungles of Chiapas in southern Mexico in search of endangered scarlet macaws and loud-mouth howler monkeys.
 Or you could put up your tent, put up your feet and let the critters come to you in the grassy camping area at Centro Ecoturistico Las Guacamayas (about US$2.50 per person per night).

 This preserve, on the banks of the Lacantún River abutting the vast Monte Azul Biosphere Reserve (one of the most bio-diverse areas in all of North America), has been very successful at increasing the scarlet macaw population and attracting tourists.
 So much so that we woke up after our first night in the campground to discover that the tree next to our tent had been taken over by scarlet macaws.